Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 Building:
 * The final Dense layer should use a 'linear' activation.
 This is effectively no activation.
 * The `model.compile` statement will indicate this by including `from_logits=True`.

 ```python
 loss=tf.keras.losses.SparseCategoricalCrossentropy(from_logits=True)
 ```
 * This does not impact the form of the target.
-In the case of SparseCategorialCrossentropy, the target is the expected digit, 0-2.
+In the case of `SparseCategorialCrossentropy`, the target is the expected value, 0 - 2.

 Using the model:
 * The outputs are not probabilities.
 If output probabilities are desired, apply a softmax function.